Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 The first thing to note in the lyrics is the change in perspective.
 The verses are written to address the congregants, referring to God in a descriptive mode.
 The chorus and the bridge, however, turn to address God directly.
 Ordinarily this does not bother us greatly, except when addressing the congregants becomes the predominate lyrical technique.

 Since we are talking about congregational worship, we think the worship team should be leading the congregation into actual worship.
 Worship by definition is directed to God.
-Addressing the congregation via the song's lyric is not worship.
+However, addressing the congregation via the song's lyric is not worship.

 And in this case the remedy is so simple, requiring a handful of modifications: